 Every page on the website has different types of call-to-action buttons.
 The context of these buttons differs based on the page context.

 A CTA button in the header section could consist of a “Sign-up” or “Demo” button most of the time.
 A blog page can have a “Subscribe” button.
-A CTA on the features page could direct users towards the specific feature page and so on.
+A CTA on the features page could direct users toward the specific feature page and so on.

 Check out how brands adopt CTA based on the content.